-- 8.4.1 We took the opportunity to ask local residents what they felt were the most iconic or important views within the area.
-Whilst there was some variation depending on where people lived (for example, those living in Portesham were more likely to identify the views from Portesham Hill and Winters Lane, and those in Langton Herring suggested views from Rodden Ridge and the Coastguard's Track), there was almost universal endorsement of the following views: - Views to St Catherine's Chapel as an important local landmark, and from the Chapel towards Abbotsbury and the coast - Views from Abbotsbury Hill towards Chesil Beach and The Fleet - Views to Hardy's Monument as an important local landmark, and from the monument towards Chesil and The Fleet - Views to / along Chesil Beach and Fleet Lagoon - Views towards Lyme Bay - Views from Portesham Hill towards the coast
+8.4.1 We took the opportunity to ask local residents what they felt were the most iconic or important views within the area.
+Whilst there was some variation depending on where people lived (for example, those living in Portesham were more likely to identify the views from Portesham Hill and Winters Lane, and those in Langton Herring suggested views from Rodden Ridge and the Coastguard's Track), there was almost universal endorsement of the following views:

+- Views to St Catherine's Chapel as an important local landmark, and from the Chapel towards Abbotsbury and the coast - Views from Abbotsbury Hill towards Chesil Beach and The Fleet - Views to Hardy's Monument as an important local landmark, and from the monument towards Chesil and The Fleet - Views to / along Chesil Beach and Fleet Lagoon - Views towards Lyme Bay - Views from Portesham Hill towards the coast

-Figure 21: St Catherine's Chapel and the Milky Way
+Figure 21: Graveyard at St Nicholas Church Abbotsbury with St Catherine's Chapel in the background

-- Views of the Tithe Barn in Abbotsbury, as an important local landmark - Views from the South Dorset Ridgeway towards the coast - Views from Bishop's Road descending into Abbotsbury and towards the coast - 8.4.2 A full description of these views and the landmarks that can be seen from them is included in the Appendix.
+- Views of the Tithe Barn in Abbotsbury, as an important local landmark - Views from the South Dorset Ridgeway towards the coast - Views from Bishop's Road descending into Abbotsbury and towards the coast

+8.4.2 A full description of these views and the landmarks that can be seen from them is included in the Appendix.